microchip-pic-avr-examples/pic18f57q43-hysteresis-adcc-mplab-mcc/README.md

 *Configuration of the Threshold and Error*
 ![Computation Settings](./images/computationSettings.PNG)

 To trigger an interrupt, the difference between a result (`ADRES` or `ADFLTR`) must be greater than or less than the number of bits set by the thresholds.
 If this is true, the threshold test will trigger the threshold interrupt.
-This example uses the interrupt to update the setpoint, however an alternative method using a Direct Memory Access (DMA) channel is shown in the [Voltage-to-Frequency Converter](https://github.com/microchip-pic-avr-examples/pic18f57q43-v-to-f-mplab-mcc).
+This example uses the ISR to update the setpoint, however an alternative method using a Direct Memory Access (DMA) channel is shown in the [Voltage-to-Frequency Converter](https://github.com/microchip-pic-avr-examples/pic18f57q43-v-to-f-mplab-mcc).

 ## Implementation

 In this example, the ADCC has been setup in basic single conversion mode with Timer 2 (TMR2) used as the conversion trigger.
 Timer 2 is a 1 Hz astable timer that triggers a conversion once per second.
-If the threshold interrupt occurs, a flag is set to trigger a debug print.
-UART 1 is used to print messages to a serial terminal (such as [MPLAB Data Visualizer](https://www.microchip.com/en-us/development-tools-tools-and-software/embedded-software-center/mplab-data-visualizer?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_MMTCha_PIC18FQ43&utm_content=pic18f57q43-hysteresis-adcc-mplab-mcc-github)) at **9600 baud, no parity, 1 stop bit.**
+If the threshold interrupt occurs, a flag is set to trigger a print to the UART.
+UART 1 prints the messages to a serial terminal such as [MPLAB Data Visualizer](https://www.microchip.com/en-us/development-tools-tools-and-software/embedded-software-center/mplab-data-visualizer?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_MMTCha_PIC18FQ43&utm_content=pic18f57q43-hysteresis-adcc-mplab-mcc-github) at **9600 baud, no parity, and 1 stop bit.**

-*Settings used for the ADCC*
+### Settings used for the ADCC
 ![ADCC Settings](./images/ADCCSettings.PNG)

----
-*Settings used by Timer 2*
+### Settings used by Timer 2
 ![Timer 2 Settings](./images/TMR2Settings.PNG)

----
-*Settings used by UART 1*
+### Settings used by UART 1
 ![UART 1 Settings](./images/UARTSettings.PNG)